AlexP210/BasicBayes/README.md

 # BasicBayes
-A simple python module for performing Bayesian analysis on datasets.
+A simple python module for performing Bayesian analysis.